 - Acted for IAG on major M&A transactions including:

-- the sale of its Accident & Health International underwriting agency to Tokio Marine;
+- the sale of underwriting agencies to Tokio Marine;

-- the sale of its retail warranty business to The Warranty Group; and
+- the sale of its Lumley retail warranty business to The Warranty Group; and

 - its acquisition of the Wesfarmers insurance underwriting business in Australia and New Zealand.